RenaShahMSFT/AzureFilesVPN/README.md

 With this tutorial, one will be able to work around port 445 block by sending SMB traffic over a secure tunnel instead of on internet.

+## Prerequisite
+ * You have a valid Subscription with admin permissions
+ * A storage account
+ * An Azure File Share
+ * A windows machine on which you would like to mount Azure file share

 ## Step 1 - Generate Root Certificate